Ronald Jones II Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Allowing 141.3 rushing yards per game, the Jets have the 30th-ranked run defense in the league.
+- The Jets have the NFL's 30th-ranked defense against the run, allowing 141.3 yards per game.

-- Jones and the Buccaneers will face off against the NFL's worst defense in terms of rushing touchdowns allowed (27).
+- This season the Jets are ranked 32nd in the league in rushing touchdowns allowed (27).

 Recent Performances

-- Last week against the Panthers, Jones racked up 65 yards on 20 carries while scoring one touchdown.
+- Last week against the Panthers, Jones picked up 65 yards on 20 carries while scoring one touchdown.

+- Jones has 136 yards on 31 carries (45.3 ypg) with one rushing touchdown during his last three games.

 Jones' Tampa Bay Teammates